- Who has to report Health Care (HC) Contributions?

 A: If the employer does not offer to pay a portion of a health care plan to any of its’ employees, all hours worked by employees MUST BE included in the FTE calculation, regardless of the fact the employee, might have coverage elsewhere.

-A: A worksheet (HC-1 form) which includes the HC Contribution rate will be provided with the quarterly report.
+A: A worksheet (HC-1 form) which includes the HC Contribution can be found under Forms, Unemployment Insurance Forms.
 Instructions for completing the worksheet are provided on form HC-3.
 The employer will be required to have this worksheet or equivalent information available upon request.

 A: Yes.
 Any hours worked during the reporting quarter by an “uncovered” employee must be included in the FTE calculation.